davidcsterratt/retistruct/README.md

 grant (EY027894–01A1) from 2018-2020 to Dr. Mark P. Krebs, The Jackson Laboratory.

-The ability to stitch together separate fragments (released v0.7.0) and utilise depth information in flat-mounts (released v0.7.1) and user interface improvements (released v0.7.0) were supported by an NIH R21 grant (EY027894–01A1) from 2018-2020 to Dr. Mark P. Krebs, The Jackson Laboratory.
+The capabilities to reconstruct tissue comprised of separate fragments (released in v0.7.0) and to reconstruct 3D data comprising an overhead image and depth map (released in v0.7.2), and user interface improvements (released in v0.7.0) were supported by an NIH R21 grant (EY027894) from 2018-2020 to Dr. Mark P. Krebs, The Jackson Laboratory.

 <!-- badges: start -->